Car Delivery Scam Preys On Unsuspecting Buyers During Pandemic

 McFarland has seen a rise in car delivery scam reports during the pandemic.

-The BBB projects it will receive more than 450 complaints this year, with those victims losing over 1 million dollars.
+The BBB projects it will receive more than 450 complaints this year, with those victims losing over $1 million.
 And that’s just people they’ve heard from.
 The group believes thousands of Americans have been taken by the scam.

 Experts say there are warnings signs to look for: